 The objectivity and independence of the external auditors is safeguarded by reviewing the auditors’ formal declarations, monitoring relationships between key audit staff and the Company and tracking the level of non-audit fees payable to the auditors.

-The Committee met twice during the year, to review the 2017 annual accounts and the interim accounts to 30 June 2018.
-The Committee reviewed with the independent auditor its judgements as to the acceptability of the Company’s accounting principles.
+The Committee met twice during the year, to review the 2018 annual accounts and the interim accounts to 30 June 2019.
+The Committee reviewed, with the independent auditor, its judgements as to the acceptability of the Company’s accounting principles.
 In particular, the Committee discussed the application of the new accounting standards for 2018 (IFRs9 and IFRs15) and the new accounting standard for 2019 (IFRs 16).
 The Committee reviewed and discussed the auditor’s comments on improvements which could be made to the internal controls.
 In addition, the Committee has discussed with the auditor the firm’s independence from Company management and the Company, and considered the compatibility of non-audit services with the auditor’s independence.
 In the current year these services included due diligence work which BDO performed in relation to our acquisition of Willow Pumps.

 The role of the Remuneration Committee is to review the performance of the Executive Directors and make recommendations to the Board on matters relating to their remuneration and terms of employment.
 The Committee also makes recommendations to the Board on proposals for the granting of share awards and other equity incentives pursuant to any share award scheme or equity incentive scheme in operation from time to time.
 The members of the Remuneration Committee are: Rob Bellhouse (Chairman) and David Poutney.

 The Executive Chairman is invited to attend meetings of the Remuneration Committee, but does not participate when his own remuneration is being discussed.
 All members of the Committee are independent Non-executive Directors.